csos95/ereader/README.md

     - [ ] have add books menu that lists books not currently in
     - [ ] have add to bookshelf button on books
     - [ ] have remove button in bookshelf
+- import to database
+    - [ ] store chapters in database
+    - [ ] store table of contents in database